Enzidayo/Polyu_AAE2004_group3/README.md

 A350:(0.76*90* 102.50966799187796+27* 102.50966799187796+2500)*9= $110514.8

-A330 is the best flight
+A330 is the most suitable flight.

 ### Scenario 2
 <li>1250 passengers need to travel within this month</li>